Bills sign cornerback White to 4-year contract extension

 BUFFALO, N.Y.
-(AP) — The Buffalo Bills locked up starting cornerback Tre’Davious White through the 2025 season by signing him to a four-year contract extension on Saturday.
+(AP) — The Buffalo Bills locked up starting cornerback Tre’Davious White through the 2025 season by signing him to a four-year, $70 million contract extension on Saturday.

+A person with direct knowledge of discussions provided the contract’s value, while saying $55 million of the deal is guaranteed.
+The person spoke on the condition of anonymity because those figures weren’t revealed, and first reported by ESPN.com.

 White was entering the final year of his rookie contract, though the Bills held the option to extend his contract for one more season next year.